deepanshs/mrsimulator/docs/user_guide/method/method.rst

   simulation may not agree with experiment.

-For 3Q-MAS experiments, however, the spectrum is often sheared and scaled to make the vertical dimension the purely isotropic dimension.
+For 3Q-MAS experiments, the spectrum is often sheared and scaled to make the vertical dimension the purely isotropic dimension.
 This can be accomplished with an affine matrix added to the method.
 Let’s re-make our 3Q-MAS method with this affine matrix.